 Andrew Storey – Musical Director

-Andrew has a long association with Ashtead Choral Society dating back to their tour of Prague in 2001.
+Andrew has enjoyed a long association with Ashtead Choral Society dating back to their tour of Prague in 2001.
 Since that time, he has played the organ and piano in several concerts, toured with them as organist to Florence, Salzburg, Bruges and more recently conducted them on tour in Luxembourg.
-He is delighted to be their new Musical Director and to begin his tenure by leading them in the 70th Anniversary year.
+He is delighted to be their new Musical Director and to begin his tenure by leading them in their 70th Anniversary year.

-In 1992 Andrew joined the Hackney Singers as their repetiteur and over the past 25 years has worked on and performed in major choral works including Messiah (Handel) and B Minor Mass (Bach) with the London Mozart players both in the Festival Hall, Requiem (Verdi), Creation (Haydn), Gloria (Poulenc), Petite Messe Solennelle (Rossini) and Carmina Burana (Orff).
+In 1992 Andrew joined the Hackney Singers as their repetiteur and over the past 25 years has worked on and performed in major choral works including Messiah (Handel) and B Minor Mass (Bach) with the London Mozart players in the Festival Hall, Requiem (Verdi), Creation (Haydn), Gloria (Poulenc), Petite Messe Solennelle (Rossini) and Carmina Burana (Orff).

 Andrew teaches at Dulwich College and assists the music department by singing in the Chapel Choir and conducting senior school musicals such as Guys and dolls, Kiss me Kate and Grease!

 Stephen Ridge MA (Cantab) LTCL – Rehearsal accompanist

 Stephen is originally from Wigan, and began to play the piano at the age of seven.
 After winning two national awards whilst still at school, Stephen obtained his performer’s diploma shortly before going to Queens’ College Cambridge to read modern and medieval languages.
 Whilst at university, Stephen also developed his singing, and appeared as a choral and orchestral conductor.
 After university, Stephen also spent 12 years in the London Symphony Chorus, working, in London and abroad, with conductors such as Leonard Bernstein and Sir Colin Davis.